monoira/.dotfiles/README.md

 Being echoed in terminal, reboot your system.

-## Tasks you have to do manually because of certain problems or else
+## Tasks you have to do manually because of certain problems

-- Install OhMyZsh
+- install OhMyZsh

   ```bash
       sh -c "$(wget https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"